University of Technology Sydney

 3. This subject takes a blended approach to learning in which lectures are supplemented by online activities.

-The teaching and learning activities consist of :
+The teaching and learning activities consist of:

-1) Weekly lecture/seminar
+1) Bi-weekly lecture/seminar

 This provides the main vehicle for the sequential development of course content.
 New material is presented each week, and each week’s new material builds upon and develops earlier material.